Sources and Types of Gravitational Waves

 Technically speaking, every physical object that accelerates produces gravitational waves.
 This includes humans, cars, airplanes etc. But the masses and accelerations of objects on Earth are far too small to make gravitational waves big enough to detect with our instruments.
 To find big enough gravitational waves, we have to look far outside of our own solar system.

 The Universe is filled with incredibly massive objects undergoing rapid accelerations that generate gravitational waves that we can now detect.
 Known objects are pairs of black holes or neutron stars orbiting each other, or a neutron star and black hole orbiting each other or gigantic stars blowing themselves up at the ends of their lives.
 Astronomers have defined four categories of gravitational waves based on what object or system generates the waves: Continuous, Compact Binary Inspiral, Stochastic, and Burst.
-Each category of objects generates a characteristic set of gravitational wave signals that researchers can look for in LIGO’s data.
+Each category of objects generates a characteristic set of gravitational-wave signals that researchers can look for in U.S. National Science Foundation Laser Interferometer Gravitational-wave Observatory (NSF LIGO) data.

 Click on the links below to learn about each type of gravitational wave that LIGO is tuned to detect: